kokoabim/vscode-extension-template/README.md

 # Get Started

+There are a few ways to get started.
+The easiest way is to have this extension installed and use the VSCode Command Palette.

 ### Use VSCode Command Palette

 If you're in VSCode with this extension installed, use the `Create New VSCode Extension...` command to create a new extension from this extension's latest template.